<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=915236666329042&amp;ev=PageView&amp;noscript=1">

 The Role of Hyperbaric Oxygen in Treating Long COVID

-There is still much we don't know about long COVID, but getting treated in a hyperbaric chamber has emerged as a treatment option for the condition.
-HBOT is a therapy that involves breathing 100% oxygen in a pressurized chamber.
-During a hyperbaric treatment session, the pressure allows the oxygen to reach higher levels in the bloodstream and tissues, reducing inflammation1 and promoting healing and recovery.
+Treatment with Hyperbaric Oxygen therapy (HBO) has emerged as a treatment option for this condition.
+HBOT involves breathing 100% oxygen in a pressurized chamber.
+During a hyperbaric treatment session, the combination of high oxygen and pressure increases the level of oxygen in the bloodstream and tissues, reducing inflammation and promoting healing and recovery.

 Hyperbaric Oxygen Therapy & Inflammation